mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 Python doesn't have a native array type, but they're a central data structure for lower-level languages like Java and C. In Python, a `list` is actually a series of pointers to different locations in memory that can still be easily indexed.
 In terms of usability, it combines the best elements of arrays and [linked lists](#linked-lists), which we'll learn about in the next section.

-Reading from an array takes $O(1)$ time because we know exactly where in the array to go.
-Searching, meanwhile, is $O(n)$ because in the worst case, we need to scan through the entire array.

 ### Implementation
 We can implement a very basic `Array` class in Python that mimics the core functionality of arrays in C or Java.
 The main restrictions include:
 1. Once we've allocated the space for an array, we can't update it without creating a new array.